Actively Recruiting

 • Neurogenic lower urinary tract symptoms

-• Bacterial prostatitis within the past year
+• Bacterial prostatitis documented in last year

 • Severe atheromatous disease or other conditions preventing catheter-based intervention